papadanku/RealityDocs/docs/source/modding/mapping/lightmapping/page8.rst

 First we need to find out what textures this object is using so browse to the mesh and open it with BfMeshView, or a similar program, and we can see that this OG object only has one leaf material, which is what we are interested in here, and its uses the :guilabel:`leaf_af_palmtree_b_de.dds` texture.

-Next select an unused material slot and click the "Standard" button in the top right, then select "Multi/Sub-Object" to change the material to that part.
+Next, select an unused material slot and click the :guilabel:`Standard` button in the top right, then select :guilabel:`Multi/Sub-Object` to change the material to that part.
 Click ok on the window that pops up and rename your new material to something like :guilabel:`Overgrowth`.

 .. image:: https://media.realitymod.com/tutorials/Adv_3DsMax_LMing/Adv_3DsMax_LMing_000074.jpg